 - make the existing iGYM system fully operational for end user; implement and refine web-based GUI

 - improve current game design and sound effects; develop new games

 - improve player detection and enable player ID tracking (for players using kick-buttons)

 - design and build wireless kick-buttons

-- conduct customer discovery and lead project promotion
+- conduct customer discovery, market research, and lead project promotion

-The ultimate goal of this project is to build a customizable kit and augmented reality game platform that can easily be installed in different environments.
+The ultimate goal of the project is to build a customizable kit and augmented reality game platform that can easily be installed in different environments.

 Likely Majors/Minors: BBA, COMM, ENTR